FedRAMP/docs/docs/rev5/key-security-indicators.md

 # Key Security Indicators

-!!! success "Effective Date(s) & Overall Applicability for Rev5: No ()"
+!!! success "Effective Date(s) & Overall Applicability for Rev5: No"
       - **No () beginning .**